-- 1. Inform their current advisor: - 2.
-Obtain signatures from the program advisor or director and financial aid officer; - Upon approval by all signed parties, the Student Affairs Office will determine the student's admissions eligibility for the second program; - 4.
-Requirements will be noted, and the student will be notified of any additional admissions requirements for the new program; - 5.
-Complete a Transfer Credit Evaluation Request form for the new program of study;

-6. Report to the new program advisor.
+- 1. Inform their current advisor; - 2.
+Obtain signature from a financial aid officer; - Upon approval by all signed parties, the Student Affairs Office will determine the student's admissions eligibility for the second program; - Requirements will be noted, and the student will be notified of any additional admissions requirements for the new program; - 5.
+Complete a Transfer Credit Evaluation Request form for the new program of study; - 6.
+Report to the new program advisor.